Aerospace & Defense M&A Update: Winter 2019

 Twice a year, Meridian Capital publishes its Aerospace and Defense M&A Update, which focuses on key trends in the aerospace and defense M&A market.
 The Winter edition focuses on activity within the aerospace aftermarket, the impact of trade tensions, and consolidation among tier I suppliers and defense contractors.

-Overall, 2018 proved to be another strong year in aerospace and defense M&A activity.
+Overall, 2018 is proving to be another strong year in aerospace and defense M&A activity.
 Total deal value reached $30.3 billion through Q3 of 2018, representing a 48 percent increase over the 10-year average for the same period.
 With 290 total transactions, deal volume also remained higher than the 10-year average.1

 - The Maintenance, Repair, and Overhaul (“MRO”) market is projected to achieve consistent growth over the next 10 years, growing at a CAGR of 4.0%.2 Both Boeing and Airbus have announced strategic plans to make MRO products and services a key growth focus.
 Boeing has specifically set a $50 billion goal for aftermarket service revenue by 2028; a number that would triple its current revenue from the aftermarket.